Notavatarkorra/notavatarkorra.github.io/skoo.md

 - Learn how to frame a problem statement effectively.
 - Practice and apply design thinking to formulate clear and concise real-world problem statements.
 - Evaluate the effectiveness of different problem statements.

+problem statement example?
+"sam is a busy manager who needs a way to integrate healthy eating haits because he dosen't want to feel like hes on a diet"

+user name - user characteristics, user need, insight